 Vesicoureteral reflux, also called VUR, is a disorder that causes urine to flow backward from the bladder toward the kidneys.
 In the worst cases, the urine may flow back into the kidneys.
 This condition occurs because the one-way valves that normally direct urine down and out of the body are faulty.
 If this happens repeatedly, the kidneys can suffer permanent damage.
 This condition can affect one ureter and kidney (unilateral reflux) or both (bilateral reflux).

 In most cases, children recover from a VUR-related kidney infection with no problems after antibiotic treatment, but it is possible the infection will cause scarring of the kidney.
 Scarring can ultimately lead to high blood pressure and even kidney failure.
 Children with VUR are often placed on a daily dose of antibiotics to help prevent frequent infections.
-It is important to work closely with your doctor if your child has frequent urinary tract infections and has been diagnosed with VUR.
+It is important to work closely with your doctor if your child has frequent UTIs and has been diagnosed with VUR.

 VUR can be diagnosed at any age and may even be diagnosed based on a prenatal ultrasound showing an abnormality of one or both kidneys.
 About three-quarters of children with VUR are girls.
 To test for vesicoureteral reflux, your doctor might order an ultrasound of the kidneys and bladder in order to look at the anatomy of their urinary system.
 Next a series of X-rays of the bladder are taken while it is full and while it is being emptied.
 This test, called a VCUG, can help the doctor see if any urine is flowing in the wrong direction and help determine the severity of the reflux, if present.
 A radionuclide cystogram is yet another test option.
 In this test, a radioactive tracer is put into the child\’s bladder and followed with a scanner to see its path out of the body.